Billplz/Billplz-for-GiveWP/readme.txt

 Manual installation method requires downloading the Billplz for GiveWP plugin and uploading it to your web server via your favorite FTP application.
 The WordPress codex contains [instructions on how to do this here](https://wordpress.org/support/article/managing-plugins/#manual-plugin-installation).

+== Screenshots ==

+1. Enter your Billplz API credentials to enable the payment method.

+2. Donation Form

+3. Payment details can be viewed on donation details page on your WordPress admin under "Donation Notes" metabox.

 == Changelog ==

 = 4.0.0 - 2025-03-27 =